LaboratoryOfPlasmaPhysics/PLASMAG/docs/contributing.rst

 By following these guidelines, you contribute to the efficiency and clarity of the project, making it easier for others to review your contributions and maintain the project’s health.

+After completing your work, open a pull request from your branch to the ``dev`` branch.

 SPICE
 -----